debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 - [](#)

 ## Introduction
 Last post I covered the teardown and firmware extraction of the enabot.
-In this post I plan to begin the vulnerability research where I look for ways to break in.
-Hopefully this post ends with me beginning to develop an exploit.
+Initially in this post I had hoped to look for vulnerabilities in the device and look for ways to exploit it.
+Lain3d ended up working on this as much as I did and we went in a different direction where we wanted to be able to control the device completely once before we exploited it.
+That way once we get in we'll have full control of the device and it'll just be more exciting.
+The whole process ended up being a ton of fun and a lot more challenging than we initially expected.

+*Not sure the best way to split up the writing yet.
+All 3rd person?
+Or a signature for each section?
+Don't really care*

 # Packet Analysis
 I'm hoping that there is a vulnerability in the basic ways this thing communicates with its raw api.
 Maybe there is a parsing bug or buffer overflow if we send some ridiculous packet.